 Energy production is the economic backbone of the Edmonton Metropolitan Region.
-The region’s proximity to Alberta’s oilsands — the 3rd largest oil reserve in the world — has led to global investment and world-renowned innovation in this sector.
+The region’s proximity to the 3rd largest oil reserves in the world — has led to global investment and world-renowned innovation in this sector.

 Energy businesses thrive in the region thanks to complex transportation and pipeline systems, as well as world-class infrastructure in Alberta’s Industrial Heartland.
 An energy pioneer, the region is home to a booming petrochemical industry creating new business opportunities, exploring cleantech innovations, and attracting billions in capital investment.

-The Edmonton Metropolitan Region is close to abundant energy resources including oilsands deposits, conventional fields, massive natural gas reserves, and coal sites.
-The region's energy services sector is second to none.
+The Edmonton Metropolitan Region is close to abundant energy resources including the 3rd largest oil reserves in the world, conventional fields, massive natural gas reserves, and coal sites.
+The region’s energy services sector is second to none.
 Many technologies and practices have been created here that are now used around the world.
 Conveniences in our own backyard have given the region a competitive advantage in research, innovation, equipment, and well-priced feedstock for downstream production.

 The region is known throughout the world for its expertise in the energy sector.
 We’re home to unique skillsets that are in demand for a variety of consulting purposes.
 Delegations come from all over to learn from local expertise in:

 Fueling this expertise is a well-trained and knowledgeable workforce.
 The Edmonton Metropolitan Region’s post-secondary institutions provide a talent pipeline to the pipelines.
+The University of Alberta is ranked 8th globally for energy research.
 With strengths in research, engineering, and apprenticeship training, the region supports the energy sector with the right skills to get the job done.

 With close access to feedstocks, the region has developed an extensive petrochemical industry.
 Oil and natural gas are piped into Alberta’s Industrial Heartland where they are manufactured into $13.5 billion worth of annual feedstocks like propane, ethylene, cellulose acetate, and polyethylene.